shawfdong/pyDHS/README.rst

       loopDHS returns a list of list. we can discuss exactly what gets passed back.

-There is a 1024 byte limit to each ``xos2`` response so we will probably have to break this down and send the results from each image back to DCSS one at a time, and then reassemble within the ``loopFast.tcl`` scripted operation.
+I'm pretty sure there is a 1024 byte limit to each ``xos2`` response so we will probably have to break this down and send the results from each image back to DCSS one at a time, and then reassemble within the ``loopFast.tcl`` scripted operation.

 .. code-block:: tcl